White Bear Theatre, 3rd / 4th February 2019

 'Really striking performance and really beautiful writing'

 Phoebe Rhodes is a director, actor, writer & dramaturg originally from Devon, now based in West London.
 She is a member of the Young Vic Director’s Network, a National Youth Theatre member and a Soho Theatre Writers Lab alumni.
 Phoebe has a First Class Degree from the London College of Music.
 She has worked at venues such as the Liverpool Everyman, Tristan Bates Theatre, The Bunker Theatre, Southwark Playhouse, The Space, Spotlight UK, The Rose & Crown Theatre, RADA Studios, Barbican Theatre, the Bike Shed Theatre and the CentrE17.
-Phoebe is passionate about telling untold stories with people who are unheard, especially those that are female led and raise awareness of mental illness.
+Phoebe is passionate about telling untold stories, especially those that are female led and raise awareness of mental illness.